Careers Mission statement

 Sue Felton, Careers Advisor

-- I have worked as a qualified careers adviser for over 10 years, initially in adult guidance and followed by three years with Connexions, before joining Wyedean School.
-As a member of the Institute of Career Guidance, I am committed to providing an impartial service.
-This means that I will support students to make informed decisions on their future choices by exploring all or any of the following options:
+As a member of the Institute of Career Guidance, I am committed to providing an impartial service which means that I can support students to make informed decisions on their future choices by exploring all or any of the following options:

 - Identifying possible careers